The Queen's Gambit (soundtrack): Background

 The main title theme was written within December 2018.
 Rivera described that "it is not only the two people playing against each other, it's each individual playing against time.
 That clock is ever-present in the games.
 I had to let go of being at ‘quarter note equals 60’ or the tempo of an actual clock.
 At some point, the music just has to service the story."
 Discussing with Wiley Stateman, was the sound designer of the series, Rivera described about the clock-ticking sound balancing with the music, but also skeptic about the sound as "it may feel annoying to some people as the clock has its own tempo and then the music has another tempo".
 Rivera avoided percussive instruments to write the main theme, because he felt that "the clock is a percussion instrument in its own way.
 It was complicated to weave around without it becoming insanity-inducing."
 He also scored a theme for Beth's biological mother, and also Rivera added that through the music, he wanted to show Beth's pain, adding:"Beth didn't know how to love in those first eight years of her life — her father was absent and her mother was unstable — and she doesn't understand that part of life.
 She does, however, understand chess, because she feels like she can control it.
 There was an empathy machine trigger that wasn't activated in the first stage of her life, to no fault of her own; the music for these flashbacks are a variation that is darker and lower.
 There was this melodic idea that was actually slowed down and you'd hear it in the cello, to resonate that stoned point-of-view."

 Reception

 The soundtrack was critically acclaimed, with music critic Jonathan Broxton, calling it as "his best to date".
-He further compared his music to James Horner's Searching for Bobby Fischer (1993), James Newton Howard's Pawn Sacrifice (2014), and Alexandre Desplat's The Luzhin Defense (2000).
+He further compared his music to James Horner's Searching for Bobby Fischer (1993), James Newton Howard's Pawn Sacrifice (2014), and Alexandre Desplat's The Luzhin Defence (2000).
 Paste's Allison Keene called the score as "exceptional" as the show.